swiftlang/swift-evolution/proposals/nnnn-inferring-senable-for-methods.md

 4. The inference of `@Sendable`  when referencing non-local functions.

 Unlike closures, which retain the captured value, global functions can't capture any variables - because global variables are just referenced by the function without any ownership.
 With this in mind there is no reason not to make these `Sendable` by default.
+This change will also include static global functions.

 ```
 func doWork() -> Int {